Part one of a two-part article.

 You wouldn’t step into a championship sports match without ever hitting the practice field, would you?
 Well, it’s no different for crisis communications.
 You simply are not capable of doing a truly excellent job unless you put in time going over each person’s crisis role and working through various crisis simulations that will test each individual’s readiness along with the plan as a whole.

-Using an online virtual command center (incident management software), you can create pre-defined scenarios that can be used during practice runs.
+Using an online virtual command center (emergency management software), you can create pre-defined scenarios that can be used during practice runs.
 The software enables you to run tests using the same tools that will be used to manage communications during an actual crisis.

 6. Have tools in place to monitor the news media and social media.